0xSpuddy/Using-Tellor-On-Polygon/tellor.md

 sourceUrl: https://docs.tellor.io/tellor/
 ---

-Participation in the tellor network is completely open (even to users themselves).
+Participation in the tellor network is completely open.
+Our goal is to be the most censorship-resistant blockchain oracle.

 ## (Soft) Prerequisites {#soft-prerequisites}